mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

 Step 5: View logged Run in Tracking UI
 --------------------------------------

-MLflow Tracking Server also hosts Tracking UI on the same endpoint.
+Our pseudo-remote MLflow Tracking Server also hosts the Tracking UI on the same endpoint.
+In an actual deployment environment with a remote tracking server, this is also the case.
 You can access the UI by navigating to `http://127.0.0.1:5000 <http://127.0.0.1:5000>`_ (replace with remote host name or IP address in actual environment) in your browser.

 Step 6: Download artifacts